PaperCGBA/CGBA/README.md

 # CGBA

-Data and code will will be made available upon publication.
+Data and code will be made available upon publication.